 - Another great resource is the The Disability History Exhibit, which chronicles the treatment of people who experience disability over time.
 It focuses on medical, social, and moral viewpoints.
 There is also a new exhibit from the Smithsonian that is quite good, called Everybody: An Artifact History of Disability in America.

 According to the US Census Bureau, 57 Million people living in the United States in 2010 experienced disability.
-They represented 19 percent of the civilian non-institutionalized population.
+This represents 19 percent of the civilian non-institutionalized population.

 Trends in the student population

-Approximately 1,600 students have documention of disability on file, and are registered for PCC courses in any given term.
+Approximately 1600 students have documentation of disability on file, and are registered for PCC courses in any given term.